sprat-kv/jobseeker-analytics/README.md

 Curious what kind of tasks are available for volunteers?
 Take a look [here](https://github.com/just-a-job-app/jobseeker-analytics/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22%20no%3Aassignee).

+🎯 **Beginner or experienced developer new to the project?** Start with our [Contributor Onboarding Guide](CONTRIBUTOR_ONBOARDING.md) to complete your first contribution and join our Wall of Fame!

 ## Contributors Hall of Fame
-Want to join the hall of fame?
-[Volunteer](https://app.formbricks.com/s/tq4y6lav6f3qdb4mkoiyslpn).

 <a href="https://github.com/just-a-job-app/jobseeker-analytics/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=just-a-job-app/jobseeker-analytics" />